Appearance

 }

-By following these four steps, you can cleanly and consistently add new data-driven sections to the tooltip while maintinaing flexible configuration options.
+}By following these five steps, you can cleanly and consistently add new sections while maintinaing flexible configuration options.